flatland-association/flatland-book/resources/travelwise/data_model.md

 - Passenger Graph
     - Import of passenger journeys
     - Implementation of itineraries
+        - Implementation of timetable query on the underlying infrastructure graph.
-    - Hooking into infrastructure graph (hopping on/off a vehicle).
+  - Hooking into infrastructure graph (hopping on/off a vehicle) to update the itinerary
     - Definition of actions for this Flatland environment.
 - Milestones
     - Conceptual definition of milestones for each use case